cramosqa/github-user-search-v1/README.md

 ## 8. Test Execution

-Perform manual testing based on the test cases outlined above.
+1. Manual testing based on the test cases outlined above.

-Execute tests\user-search-v1-tests.robot

-Record any issues encountered during testing along with steps to reproduce them.
+2. Run automated tests:
+    - Open a command prompt or terminal and navigate to the directory where automated tests file is located (project name\tests)
+    - Execute the following command: `robot file_name`
+        - replace file_name by user-search-v1-tests.robot  for E2E tests;
+        - replace file_name by user-search-v1-inttests.robot for integration tests

 ## 9. Test Reporting

-Robot Framework returns three result files: output, log and report.
+After the tests have completed, Robot Framework will generate output files (e.g., log.html, report.html) in the same directory as the test suite.
+Open these files in a web browser to view detailed logs and reports of test execution.
+It's possible to export failed tests to create Trello or Jira cards (not done).

 ## 10. Test Closure